vanesascode/git-cheatsheet/README.md

 The -a option tells git to automatically stage all modified and deleted files before committing.
 This means that you don't need to explicitly use the `git add` command to stage changes before committing.

-### 🔷`git commit -m "" --amend`
+### 🔷`git commit --amend -m ""`

 Imagine you want to add something to the latest commit, instead of creating a new one.
-E.g `git commit -m "version 1" --amend`
+E.g `git commit --amend -m "version 1"` This will overwrite the latest commit, instead of creating a new one.

 ### 🔷`git log`